 In 2020 we had 12 panels; 6 on top of Chiva and 6 @ default world.
 In 2021 we got ready and built the Solar Cumbia first iteration

-For 2022 we will have 6 panels on top of Chiva and 6 panels on top of Cumbia; we need to prep and reposition the charge controller and inverter.
-Playa project?
+In 2022 we had 6 panels on top of Chiva and 6 panels on top of Cumbia.

 Apart from these systems, we have smaller 12v panels charging independent deep cycle batteries for LED lights and other 12-volt stuff.